/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Dinner at Hiša Linhart

-After returning to shore, we drive further into the sublime limestone range of the Julian Alps (Julijske Alpe; Prialpe Giuli), moving somewhat closer to Friulian Udine in Italy than to Kärnten (Carinthia Province) in Austria.
+After returning to shore, we drive further into the sublime limestone range of the Julian Alps.
 We take a cable car from Lake Bohinj to high Mt Vogel (1846m), where a breathtaking panoramic vista of the entire Triglav National Park beckons, capped by Mt Triglav (2864m) across the lake and to the north.
-After free time for lunch in a panorama restaurant, we descend by cable car and cruise along Lake Bohinj from Ukanc to Ribcev Laz.
+After free time for lunch, we descend by cable car and cruise along Lake Bohinj from Ukanc to Ribcev Laz.
 Here, we cross a bridge to visit the Romanesque/Gothic Church of St John the Baptist (Cerkev sv.
 Janeza Krstnika).

 In the evening, we drive to Radovlijca and dine well in another country restaurant: chef Uroš Štefelin’s Hiša Linhart, then return to Bled.
 (Overnight Bled) BD